The Holy Canon of Search Optimization (SEO)

 What is SEO, and Why Does it Matter for Startups

-Importantly, SEO isn’t a quick, one-time win.
+Importantly, search optimization isn’t a quick, one-time win.
 It’s a strategic asset that requires consistent effort, budget, trust, adaptability, and expertise.
 Although the initial results take time, the payoff compounds.
 When executed well, SEO helps you produce valuable content, increase site authority, and gain rankings that continue working for you.
 Sticking with it through early “incubation” periods, when ROI might not be obvious, is often the hardest but most crucial step.

 Rankings: How high your site appears in search results for relevant terms.